 A trademark may be one or a combination of words, sounds or designs used to distinguish the goods and services of one person or entity from those of others in the market.
 Trademarks are valuable intellectual property as they come to represent both the actual goods and services and the reputation of the producer; consumers link trademarks to experiences consumers have with products and/or services used in association with those trademarks.
 Examples of famous trademarks include TASTE THE RAINBOW®, SUBWAY® and the Apple logo.

-If the application flies through the process without hindrance, the basic CIPO fees are a $250 filing fee and a $200 registration fee, plus applicable agents’ fees (please contact us for details).
+If the application flies through the process without hindrance, applicants will simply pay CIPO filing fees ($330 for the 1st class of goods/services, and $100 for each additional class of goods/services), plus applicable agents’ fees (please contact us for details).
+For example, the CIPO filing fee for an application that covers baseball caps, coffee mugs, and backpacks would be $530, as the application covers three classes of goods: class 25 (hats), class 21 (mugs) and class 18 (backpacks).
 There are no CIPO fees associated with filing revised applications or responses to office actions.
 Other CIPO fees may apply, depending on the circumstances (e.g. there is a $125 CIPO fee for requesting an extension to certain CIPO deadlines).

 It varies depending on the complexity of the application and whether any hurdles are encountered during the process.
-Simple applications usually take 12-18 months to reach registration, but the process may take longer if office actions are received or opposition proceedings are brought.
+Simple applications usually take at least 2 years to reach registration, but the process may take longer if office actions are received or opposition proceedings are brought.

 No, although there are many benefits to using a registered agent.
 While an agent's fees may add some expense, an agent's experience may prove invaluable at many stages of the process.
 For one, agents allow you to avoid pitfalls of inexperience (and the time and expense related with such errors) such as a poorly prepared application or an inadequate search of the trademarks database.
 Further, if the examiner deems your application to be substantively problematic (thus necessitating a reasoned written response based in law), or if a third party opposes your application, agents are well equipped to respond competently and efficiently.